|

 Classes will meet weekly and some class meetings will consist primarily of planning or implementing your research.
 A detailed class schedule is attached outlining topics of discussion, chapter assignments, other written assignments and assignment dates.

-REQUIRED ASSIGNMENTS
+REQUIRED ASSIGNMENTS BY GRADED POINTS EARNED

-In conjunction with the class discussions, your textbook readings, library assignments, and assigned class activities, you will be responsible for brainstorming and generating a notebook of research ideas that should lead to your defining a topic for your research project.
-This assignment will serve as the initial draft of the introduction and overview to your final research report.
+In conjunction with the class discussions, your textbook readings, library assignments, and assigned class activities, you will be responsible for brainstorming and generating a notebook of research ideas that should lead to your defining a framework and topic for your research project.
+This assignment will serve as the initial partial draft of the introduction and overview to your final research report.

-report - a review of the related literature.
+You will be responsible for conducting the archival research and producing the first part of your final research report - a review of the related literature.
 The first part of the course will focus on effective techniques for developing good literature reviews.
 The literature review allows the researcher to learn about similar or related studies conducted by other researchers, including their specific questions or areas of study, their methodologies, what they discovered, as well as their recommendations for future study.
 This is an important part of any research.

-develop your instrumentation.
+During the course of the semester, you will also learn how to design a research study, how to select subjects (if applicable), and how to select the appropriate data collection and analysis strategies.
+You may also have to develop your instrumentation.
 This assignment will permit you to think and plan very carefully about how you will approach your research questions.
 The design plan will include your research question(s), your testable hypotheses, your proposed methodologies, whether the development of instruments such as questionnaires, interview schedules, etc. are necessary, (and if possible, a draft version of the respective instrument or some notions about the types of variables that will be included), your sampling plan, and your plan for how data will be analyzed.
-This plan should also speculate about or envision how the data will be presented and what kinds of data.
+This plan should also speculate or envision how data will be presented and what kinds of data.

-VI.
-Research Paper (Written Presentation of Research Findings) (50 Points)
+(Written Presentation of Research Findings)

 Your research implementation and the written presentation of your analysis and findings is the final product for the evaluation of the research skills gained in this course.
 Therefore, you should take this assignment very seriously.
 The findings yielded from this research will be presented in written and oral form.
-Two parts of your research paper will already be completed B your review of the related literature section and your methodological approach.
-They should be revised or modified and included in your final paper.
-The remainder of this research paper should consist of your analysis of data collected and interpretations and presentation of the data.
-Further, you should include recommendations for further study.
+Two parts of your research paper will already be completed your review of the related

 You can also include in an appendix any attachments you wish to show your peers and readers.
 Finally, you must include a list of references.
 Your papers will be read and evaluated by your instructor and your classmates.
 However, the instructor will provide the final assessment grade.
 More will be said about the development of this research paper during the course of the semester.